isomerpages/sndgo-careers/_job-profiles/tech-policy-officer/overview.md

 * **Execute strategies and policies** to create nationwide impact

-## WHO WE ARE LOOKING FOR
+## Join us if you have:

 <div style="width:75%;height:75%;"><img src="images/job-profile-2.jpg" ></div>

-* Passion and keen appreciation for technology

-* Curious, willing to build up ICT knowledge and keep up with technological trends
+* Passion for tech and how it could be used to solve real-world problems

+* Curiosity in current tech trends and interest in building up ICT knowledge

-* Self-starter, entrepreneurial spirit
+* Entrepreneurial spirit and are a self-starter

-* Hunger to learn and continuously seek improvement, challenge status quo
+* Hunger to learn and continuously seek improvement

-* Interacts effectively, builds relationships and resolves conflicts to achieve desirable outcomes
+* Willing to challenge the status quo

+* Strong verbal and written communication skills to forge strong relationships with key stakeholders at all levels

-* Possesses sharp policy development skills
+* Sharp policy development skills

-* Excellent analytical and problem-solving skills, and strong writing ability
+* Excellent analytical and problem-solving skills

 ​